coreybutler/common-api/README.md

 ### createUUID

 This utility method helps generate unique ID's.
-This is used to generatge the transaction ID for masked error output (`replyWithMaskedError` method).
+This is used to generate the transaction ID for masked error output (`replyWithMaskedError` method).

 ### atob(value)